Fastbound Review: Best FFL Software?

 How Compliant is Fastbound?

-When it comes to a program’s compliance, let’s face it, if it isn’t compliant, then the ATF will (and has) shut it down.
+When it comes to a program’s compliance, let’s face it, if it wasn’t compliant, then the ATF would have likely already shut it down.
 However, there are certain ways that FFL software can perform an action and thus be ‘compliant,’ but really isn’t an effective way.

 Fastbound FFL Pros and Cons